fajaragungpramana/dots-indicator/README.md

 | dotSelectedColor | #FF0000 | Set dot color when is selected |
 | dotSize | 16dp | Set dot size |
 | dotSpacing | 4dp | Set dot space |

-<b>Note:</b>
-For this version `0.0.1` please make sure, you set the value attribute `dotCount` in your layout xml file same with your view pager adapter size.

 ## License
 Copyright 2021 Fajar Agung Pramana